Ladder99/ladder99/pipeline/agent/styles-future/README.md

-# Ladder99 Agent Stylesheets
+# Ladder99 Agent Stylesheet

-Adapted for Ladder99 from https://github.com/TrakHound/MTConnect-Agent-Stylesheet.

 To keep up-to-date with MTConnect standard, change the version in the xsl:stylesheet element in styles.xsl.

 The MTConnect cppagent doesn't allow using subfolders in the styles folder, so keep it flat.

+This is a reworking of https://github.com/TrakHound/MTConnect-Agent-Stylesheet.

 ## About